How to Create an Extension Pack for Visual Studio Code

 Next, find a few extensions on the marketplace that you think would make a useful pack.
 Every extension has a unique identifier in the form publisher.extensionName, which can be found on the extensions’ download page in the VS Code marketplace.
 Look for a section on the right side of the page More Info that will include the unique identifier.

-Here’s an example for Code Time, with unique identifier softwaredotcom.swdc-vscode.
+Here’s an example for the Code Time plug-in, with unique identifier softwaredotcom.swdc-vscode.

 Add as many extensions as you need to the extensionPack array in package.json.